JugAnt0/Hangry-adventure/README.md

 # A Hangry Adventure

-**A Hangry Adventure** is a 2D pixel-art platformer built with the Godot game engine.
+**A Hangry Adventure** is a simple 2D pixel-art platformer I built with Godot while learning the engine.

-The game features simple core mechanics:
+The game features simple platformer mechanics like walking, jumping, falling to your death, gathering apples, moving platforms, etc.
-- **Movement:** Arrow keys or A/D
-- **Jumping:** Space bar or W
-- **Eating apples:** Collect apples by touching them
-- **Falling:** When you fall off the map, the level resets

 ## Project Structure

-The repo is organized into three main sections:
+This repo is organized into three main sections:

 ### Scenes
-Contains the main game scenes, including:
+The game's scenes :
 - Platforms
 - Player
 - Apples
 - Level layout

 ### Scripts
-Contains the GDScript code that powers the game mechanics:
+GDScript code:
 - Player movement
 - Jumping
 - Apple collection